adorsys/YesWeScan/README.md

 ### Delegate Methods

 The scanner will __not__ capture images without a delegate.
-You should therefore set the `delegate` property of the scanner VC.
+You should therefore set the `delegate` property of the `ScannerViewController`.

 You will then receive calls when the scanner found an image of suitable quality: